 - Analysis of hunter gatherer diets

 - Very rich in fibre

 - Very diverse microbiome

 - Introduction of agriculture

-- Decline in diversity of microbiome

 - Western world

-- Preservatives, emulsifiers, low fibre, antibiotics
+- Preservatives, pesticides, emulsifiers, low fibre, antibiotics

-- We are extinguishing the microbes that our ancestors had

-- Conditions such as multiple sclerosis and inflammatory bowel disease did not exist in ancestral communities.
+- Conditions such as MS and IBD did not exist in ancestral communities.

 Diversity

 - Diversity of the microbiome is key for good health - Low diversity linked to a multitude of chronic disease - Diversity is driven by diversity of the diet - Bland diet of highly processed foods leads to low diversity - You are what your microbes eat!